Nolan Jones Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff paces the league.

-- The Twins have the sixth-ranked team ERA among all MLB pitching staffs (3.86).
+- The Twins' 3.87 team ERA ranks sixth among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.